-The temperature of the bearing in the operation of the micromotor shall not exceed the value that is allowed, and there shall be no oil leakage at the edge of the bearing cover, which causes the overheating of the micro motor bearing.
-If the condition of the ball bearing deteriorates, the bearing cap and the shaft will be rubbed, the lubricating oil will be too much or too little, the transmission belt will be too tight, or the shaft of the micromotor and the axis of the driven machine will cause too much concentricity error.
+The temperature of the bearing in the operation of the micromotor shall not exceed the value that is allowed, and there should be no oil leakage at the edge of the bearing cover, as this causes overheating of the micro motor bearing.
+If the condition of the ball bearing deteriorates, the bearing cap and the shaft will be rubbed, the lubricating oil will be too much or too little, the transmission belt will be too tight, or the shaft of the micromotor and the axis of the driven machine will cause a large amount of concentricity errors.

 5. Monitor vibration, sound and smell

-1) The current is too large, and the three-phase power is significantly unbalanced.
+1) The current is too strong, and the three-phase power is significantly unbalanced.

 2) The rotor has broken bars and the load current is unstable.
-It will emit a high and low “beep” sound, and the body will vibrate.
+It will emit a high and low beeping sound and the body will vibrate.

-3) When the temperature of the winding of the micromotor is too high, it will emit a strong smell of insulating paint or the burning smell of the insulating material, and if it is serious, it will emit smoke.
+3) When the temperature of the winding of the micromotor is too high, it will emit a strong paint smell or the smell of the insulating material burning.
+In serious cases, it will emit smoke.